Keeping yourself safe

-- Carry the phone number of a taxi company you've used before and trust.
+- Carry the phone number of a taxi company you have used before and trust.

-- When the taxi arrives, check to see it’s the one you ordered – ask the driver the name you’ve given and the destination.
+- When the taxi arrives, check to see it is the one you ordered – ask the driver the name you have given and the destination.

 - Always sit in the back and carry a mobile phone.